 15 Feb February ’22 Newsletter

 It’s February, which means 2022 is in full swing!
-With World Cancer Day in mind, we are highlighting our specialist cancer rehab physiotherapy services.
+With World Cancer Day in mind, we are highlighting our cancer rehab physiotherapy services.
 And because it is also the month of love, we focus on our littlest loves – physiotherapy for children and adolescents.
 Lastly, in the education quarter, we explain one of the most common shoulder injuries – supraspinatus impingement (what a mouthful!).

 Physiotherapy for cancer

 Going through cancer treatment and recovery is a challenging time in many ways.
 Both the disease and treatment can cause a number of symptoms.
 Physiotherapy can address some of these symptoms to help improve your quality of life.

 We are providers of the STEEL cancer rehab course, which focuses on:

 We work with you to develop an individual care plan that supports your needs and goals.